gbuzykin/lexegen/README.md

 returns: matched pattern identifier

-notes:
+how it works:

+The analyzer always tries to match one of patterns to the next longest possible chunk of text.
+If one or more patterns fit this chunk, then pattern priority is used.
+The first pattern has the highest priority, and the last has the lowest.

-1. The starting state must be on the top of user-provided DFA stack before calling `lex()`.
+The starting state must be on the top of user-provided DFA stack before calling `lex()`.
 Current stack pointer `*p_sptr` must point to the position *after* initial state (the first free stack cell)

-2. After the function returns and the pattern is matched the stack pointer `*p_sptr` in the same as before calling the function.
+After the function returns and the pattern is matched the stack pointer `*p_sptr` in the same as before calling the function.
 In case if `has_more` is `0` the stack pointer `*p_sptr` is *always* the same as before the calling.
 The function matches at least one character from the input buffer (returns `predef_pat_default (== 0)` if no user-provided pattern is matched), and returns `err_end_of_input` (negative) if input buffer is empty.

-3. If `has_more` is `!= 0`, in case of reaching the end of input buffer the analyzer leaves the stack pointer `*p_sptr` as it is and returns `err_end_of_input`.
+If `has_more` is `!= 0`, in case of reaching the end of input buffer the analyzer leaves the stack pointer `*p_sptr` as it is and returns `err_end_of_input`.
 It gives a chance to add more characters to the input sequence and call the `lex()` function again to continue the analysis.
 Already analyzed part of input is no more needed.
-All necessary information is in state stack.
-   Old input buffer can be freed (in theory, but it will likely be needed in future to concatenate the full lexeme).
+All necessary information is in the state stack.
+In theory, the old input buffer can be freed, but in practice it will likely be needed in future to concatenate the full lexeme.

-4. User-provided DFA stack must have the same count of free cells as the length of the longest possible lexeme, or `last - first` if we must deal with lexemes of arbitrary length.
+User-provided DFA stack must have the same count of free cells as the length of the longest possible lexeme, or `last - first` if we must deal with lexemes of arbitrary length.
 The other approach is to trim input buffer in case if it is longer than free range in user-provided DFA stack and to facilitate `has_more` flag.
 The code will look like this:

     ```cpp
         unsigned llen = 0;